 I wouldn’t recommend buying this unit for your bedroom unless you are a very sound sleeper.

 Brainwave: This Air Purifier would make an excellent choice for a child’s room since white noise is famous for making small kids fall asleep fast!

 The lowest fan setting produces 49 dB which is comparable to a quiet conversation.
 This is not acceptable for most people.
 The highest fan setting is about 62 dB which is comparable to the sound of a loud conversation.
 This can easily interfere with your reading, working or watching TV.

 The loud noise can become a problem for people with sensitive hearing since the manufacturer recommends using the unit 24/7.

-If your household is not subject to abnormal conditions, such as high dust levels due to nearby constructions sites or heavy smoke, then I would recommend only using this purifier for about 12 hours a day, however, when you first turn the unit on, I recommend running it at the highest setting for at least 6 hours to get the fastest results.
+As long as your household is not subject to abnormal conditions, such as high dust levels due to nearby constructions sites or heavy smog, then I would recommend only using this purifier for about 12 hours a day, however, when you first turn the unit on, I recommend running it at the highest setting for at least 6 hours to get the fastest results.

 The design of this model is different from anything I’ve reviewed before, due to Honeywell’s patented 360-degreee air flow system.